paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 * Table of Contents
 {:toc}
 ## Executive Summary
-`Able` contains scripts needed by other ***Askowl*** libraries that have stand-alone value.
-It contains mathematics support around time conversion, comparisons and trigonometry.
+`Able` contains scripts needed by other ***Askowl*** libraries.
+You will find mathematics support around time conversion, comparisons and trigonometry.
 The data structure section helps with containers, caching, emitters, selectors, stack and trees.
-There are scripts to parse generic (as in unknown internal structure) CSV and JSON data.
-For Unity3D support, there are scripts to aid testing, locate components and game objects, pluggable logging, and various editor display and runtime components.
+We have scripts to parse generic (as in unknown internal structure) CSV and JSON data.
+For Unity3D support consider scripts to aid testing, locate components and game objects, pluggable logging, and various editor display and runtime components.

 > Read the code in the Examples Folder and run the Example scene

 ## Introduction

-Unity provides lots of great functionality, but there are always more problems than there are solutions.
+Unity provides lots of great functionality, but there are always more problems than solutions.
 All the solutions documented here were to solve problems in other Askowl libraries.
 They also stand on their own when simple is not so simple.
-There are four sections for Math, Data, Text and Unity.
-There is a lot here.
-All I can suggest is that you browse the table of contents.
+I have divide the scripts into four sections for Math, Data, Text and Unity.
 ## Maths functions

 ### Clock.cs - time & date conversions

 #### Epoch Time

 For fast calculations the creators of Unix invented Epoch time to represent time as seconds since the start of 1970 in a 32-bit integer.
-In this form, it wraps around in the year 2038.
-It also suffered inaccuracy because it did not account for leap seconds.
-This conversion is not 2038 limited as it uses doubles.
+This form wraps around in the year 2038 and suffered inaccuracy created by leap seconds.
+The conversion presented here is not 2038 limited.
 Leap seconds are an issue if you are using dates each side of an end of year correction - an unlikely event with minor implications.
 ```c#
 DateTime now          = DateTime.Now;
 double   epochTimeNow = Clock.EpochTimeNow;